 Toss a Fruit and Vegetable Salad

 Combine colorful vegetables, legumes and fruits (such as berries, kiwifruit or mandarin oranges).
-Even if you prefer iceberg lettuce, which delivers less nutrients than other greens, pair it with other veggies — sliced beets, shredded red cabbage, spinach leaves, baby carrots.
+Even if you prefer iceberg lettuce, which delivers less nutrients than other greens, pair it with other veggies — sliced beets, diced peppers, shredded red cabbage, spinach leaves, baby carrots.

 Try Veggies at Breakfast